-Since the pandemic hit last year, we’ve seen companies make massive technology changes to enable employees to work remotely.
-Microsoft reported that Teams experienced a 50% rise in usage over six months and now has 115 million daily active users.
-With so many businesses adopting Microsoft 365 (Formerly Office 365), it’s not surprising to see such high numbers for Teams, which is now included in every business subscription (e.g., Microsoft 365 Business Basic).
+Since the pandemic hit, we’ve seen companies make massive technology changes to enable employees to work remotely.
+Microsoft reported that Teams experienced a 50 percent rise in usage in 2020 and now has 270 million daily active users worldwide.

 Although most of your customers have access to Teams, it’s probably not the only collaboration tool they’re using.
 Many remote workers use three or more collaboration tools a day, such as Zoom, Google Meet, Webex and Go To Meeting, just to name a few.
 Not only is switching among all these services disruptive to users’ workflows, but it also keeps workers from using any one of the above collaboration tools to its full potential.
-Even if your customers are using these tools’ free versions, the cost savings from working more efficiently is worth it.
+Even if your customers are using the free versions of these tools, the cost savings from working more efficiently is worth it.

 Fortunately, there is a way you can help clients improve productivity and security while cutting IT costs.
 Not only that, but there are two things in it for you as well: a closer relationship with your customer and monthly recurring revenue.